Chiropractic education: United States

 Graduates of chiropractic schools receive the degree Doctor of Chiropractic (DC), and are eligible to seek licensure in all jurisdictions.
 The Council on Chiropractic Education (CCE) sets minimum guidelines for chiropractic colleges; all 18 chiropractic institutions are accredited by the CCE.
 The minimum prerequisite for enrollment in a chiropractic college set forth by the CCE is 3 years (90 semester hours) of undergraduate study, and the minimum cumulative GPA for a student entering is 3.0 on a 4.0 scale.
 Recommended prerequisite classes may include those of the biological, chemical, and physical sciences, including: human anatomy and physiology, embryology, genetics, microbiology, immunology, cellular biology, exercise physiology, kinesiology, general chemistry, organic chemistry, analytical chemistry, biochemistry, toxicology/pharmacology, nutrition, nuclear medicine, physics, biomechanics, and statistics.

+In 2024, Oregon Public Broadcasting reported on the high debt burden of students who pursued degrees in alternative medicine.
+Ten different chiropractic programs were ranked among the 47 US graduate programs with highest debt to earnings ratios.
+Analyses by Quackwatch and the Sunlight Foundation found high rates of default on Health Education Assistance Loan (HEAL) student loans used for chiropractic programs.
+Among health professionals who were listed as in default on HEAL loans in 2012, 53% were chiropractors.

 Accreditation

 Chiropractic is governed internationally by the Councils on Chiropractic Education International (CCEI).
 This body is officially recognized by the World Federation of Chiropractic and the World Health Organization as the accrediting agency for schools of chiropractic around the world.

+Chiropractic education standards in the United States are established by the Council on Chiropractic Education (CCE), which is recognized by the U.S. Department of Education as the official accrediting agency for Doctor of Chiropractic (D.C.) programs.
+Admission to a chiropractic program typically requires at least 90 semester hours of undergraduate coursework, often including studies in biology, chemistry, and physics.
+The chiropractic curriculum involves a minimum of 4,200 hours of combined classroom, laboratory, and clinical education over four years.
+Students must complete comprehensive training in basic sciences, clinical sciences, diagnostic imaging, chiropractic techniques, and professional ethics.
+Additionally, successful completion of the National Board of Chiropractic Examiners (NBCE) examinations is required for licensure in most states.